-After making its Google Shopping product listings available for free for US businesses back in April, the search giant is now expanding its free display options to businesses in the UK.
-This will allow many more businesses that sell products online to list their inventory through the platform.
+After making its Google Shopping product listings available for free for US businesses back in April, the search giant has expanded its free display options to businesses in the UK.
+Allowing many more businesses that sell products online to list their inventory through the platform.

 Available globally in mid-October, search results on the Shopping tab will consist primarily of free listings, helping retailers to connect with more customers, regardless of whether they advertise on Google.
 Shoppers will be able to find more products from more stores, just in time for peak shopping season across the region.